Grow Your Legal Career with an Online Post-J.D. Certificate in Family Law

 Essential Professional Development in an In-Demand Area of the Law

 Family law is a key component of many attorneys’ practices.
 The volume of family law cases is increasing dramatically in jurisdictions nationwide, outpacing that of other cases in courts.
-For example, in Maryland during the 2015 fiscal year, 43 percent of trial court filings consisted of family law cases.
+For example, in Maryland during the 2017 fiscal year, 46 percent of trial court filings consisted of family law cases.
 A rise in self-represented litigants, the current shift away from family law litigation toward alternative dispute resolution, and the multi-dimensional health and social issues faced by families in crisis all contribute to make family law cases increasingly complex.

 Geared to Working Professionals

-The program is housed in the University of Baltimore School of Law’s Sayra and Neil Meyerhoff Center for Families, Children and the Courts, a nationally renowned center of advocacy, legal education and community-based action dedicated to transforming the family justice system, improving family courts, and connecting courts to communities.
+UBalt is recognized widely for the quality and breadth of its family law courses, clinical and experiential offerings, family law center, and the Family Law Area of Concentration within the J.D. program.
+The certificate program is housed in the University of Baltimore School of Law’s Sayra and Neil Meyerhoff Center for Families, Children and the Courts, a nationally renowned center of advocacy, legal education and community-based action dedicated to transforming the family justice system, improving family courts, and connecting courts to communities.
 CFCC works to ensure that the practice of family law in Maryland, the nation, and around the world improves the lives of families and the health of communities.